Garberchov/GARBER_INSTITUTE/12TH_GRADE/English/Writing_Assignments/Knudsen_Pop_Quiz/knudsen.md

 ### Sources:
  - Beasley, Norman. *Knudsen: A Biography*.
 Pampona Press: 2017.
 Accessed 23 February 2024.
  - Britannica, The Editors of Encyclopaedia.
 "William S. Knudsen".
 Encyclopedia Britannica, 23 Apr.
 2023, https://www.britannica.com/biography/William-S-Knudsen.
 Accessed 23 February 2024.

+### Feedback/Grade:
+My heart is racing - I can FEEL your excitement!!
+95 / 100 -- only demerit points for run ons, and grammar hiccups that we MUST fix pre collegiate writing.
+For a pop quiz - you had your idea and gave the excitement back to me.
+But as we advance to next stage we have to be sure that even in short form, all the pieces (structure, content, presentation) are on par.